alexDS12/Sorting-Algorithms-Comparison/README.md

 * Combsort;
 * Cocktailsort;

-*PS: All arrays are being randomly generated, so I'm not comparing their worst-case.
+*PS: All arrays are being randomly generated and then sorted backwards, so their worst-case are compared.